Ifrah Wali

-Ifrah Wali, (29 November 1995) is a Pakistani alpine skier.
-She is the first winner of the Giant Slalom event at any South Asian Winter Games when she won at the inaugural games held in India.
+Ifrah Wali (born November 29, 1995) is a Pakistani alpine skier.
+She made history by becoming the first winner of the Giant Slalom event at any South Asian Winter Games when she won at the inaugural games held in India.

+In recognition of her exceptional contributions, she was honored with the President's Pride of Performance in 2023, the highest civil award in the sports category.

 Family and background

 Wali belongs to Ghahkoch Valley in District Ghizar, Gilgit-Baltistan.
-Ifrah Wali, the progeny of the Gushpur family, the former royal family of the Punial Valley district Ghizer, excelled in the art of skiing mainly because she spent most of her childhood growing up in Ratto – a snow-capped area of Astore Valley where her father, Col. Amjad Wali, was posted in the army for nearly 11 years.
+Ifrah Wali, the progeny of the Gushpur family, the former royal family of the Punial Valley district Ghizer, excelled in skiing mainly because she spent most of her childhood growing up in Rattu – a snow-capped area of Astore Valley where her father, Col. Amjad Wali, was posted in the army for nearly 11 years.

 Wali completed her high school education from Army Public School, Gilgit and later graduated from Nust Business School in 2017.

 Career

 In 2011, Wali won the Giant Slalom event at the South Asian Games in India by beating her sister, Amina and an Indian competitor to the podium.